Color Guide

 Interior of the port navigational light enclosure on the wingcab

 The propellers, whistles and capstan tops were bronze.
 Since they are bare metal, a metallic paint needs to be used to accurately portray the metal or actual metal parts need to be used in the model.
-Recently there have been suggestions that parts of the propeller assemblies should be painted antifouling red.
-The evidence at this point is, in my opinion, speculative rather than conclusive.
-For now I would not recommend painting any part of the propeller assemblies antifouling red until more conclusive evidence is presented.
+The propellers also had antifouling paint applied to them.
+This is discussed in this article: http://www.titanic-cad-plans.com/wp-content/uploads/2018/12/Propeller-paint.pdf

 The various telegraphs were brass.
 Since they are bare metal, a metallic paint needs to be used to accurately portray the metal or actual metal parts need to be used in the model.